rwhite83/Java-Game-of-Life/README.md

 start function which populates a gridpane with buttons defined in world, the launchGUI function which launches the GUI after instantiating a 2D button array, and handles button presses, which call the turn function, which calls world turn on the newly created world.
+Here also button presses to save and load a game are handled.

-In the world class, a 2D array of cells is declared, then in the world constructor, a createWorld function is called, which instantiates the 2D array, and according to the rules presented by Dennis populates the array with herbivores and plants (or null), calling their constructors sequentially in cells.
+In the world class, a 2D array of cells is declared, then in the world constructor, a createWorld function is called, which instantiates the 2D array, and according to the rules presented by Dennis populates the array with herbivores, omnivores, carnivores, and plants (or null), calling their constructors sequentially in cells.

 This class also has a turn function for when the buttons are clicked.
 It calls a live function on all cells which contain a lifeform, then sets a moved variable